CZ-NIC/knot/doc/operation.rst

 Operation
 *********

-The Knot DNS server part ``knotd`` can run either in the foreground, or in the background using the ``-d`` option.
+The Knot DNS server part :doc:`knotd<man_knotd>` can run either in the foreground, or in the background using the ``-d`` option.
 When run in the foreground, it doesn't create a PID file.
 Other than that, there are no differences and you can control both the same way.

-The tool ``knotc`` is designed as a user front-end, making it easier to control running server daemon.
+The tool :doc:`knotc<man_knotc>` is designed as a user front-end, making it easier to control running server daemon.
 If you want to control the daemon directly, use ``SIGINT`` to quit the process or ``SIGHUP`` to reload the configuration.

 If you pass neither configuration file (``-c`` parameter) nor configuration database (``-C`` parameter), the server will first attempt to use the default